telent/liminix/doc/development.rst

 * multicast 230.0.0.1:1235  : lan
 * multicast 230.0.0.1:1236  : world (the internet)

-A VM started with :command:`mips-vm` is connected to "lan" and "access", and the emulated border network gateway (see below) runs PPPoE and is connected to "access" and "world".
+A VM started with :command:`run-liminix-vm` is connected to "lan" and "access", and the emulated border network gateway (see below) runs PPPoE and is connected to "access" and "world".